01 of 11

 Kids can make these as gifts for their parents on Valentine's Day

-One of the most popular Valentine crafts is to make a coupon book where kids can cash in tickets for special time with their parents.
+One of the most popular Valentine crafts is to make a coupon book where kids can cash in tickets for a special time with their parents.
 Why not turn that concept into a game by making a spinner full of family activities?

 Students can make these spinners at school and then present them to their parents on Valentine's Day or make them at home with mom or dad at their side.

-To make the Valentine's Day spinners, you will need the spinner template (see step 3), the arrow template (see step 4), a piece of cardboard that's at least 9 inches square, a small piece of chipboard (such as from an empty cereal box), a drill, scissors, Crayons, a marker, glue and three pieces of hardware you'll see in step 2.
+To make the Valentine's Day spinners, you will need the spinner template (see step 3), the arrow template (see step 4), a piece of cardboard that's at least nine inches square, a small piece of chipboard (such as from an empty cereal box), a drill, scissors, Crayons, a marker, glue and three pieces of hardware you'll see in step 2.
 You will print the spinner and arrow templates on cardstock paper (preferably two contrasting colors).Continue to 2 of 11 below.

 02 of 11